Dollar treads water against euro; yuan sinks on U.S.-China tensions

 Perceived safe-haven currencies, the Japanese yen and the Swiss franc, came under pressure on Wednesday as investors looked past increased U.S.-China tensions to bet on riskier assets in the hopes of a quick rebound from the economic hit from the coronavirus pandemic.

-The greenback was up 0.3% against the franc CHF=EBS, after Swiss National Bank Chairman Thomas Jordan said Swiss monetary policy must remain accommodative.
+The greenback was up 0.3% against the franc, after Swiss National Bank Chairman Thomas Jordan said Swiss monetary policy must remain accommodative.

 Worries about the U.S. response to China’s proposed security law for Hong Kong, however, kept safe-haven currencies from seeing sharper declines.